probmods/probmods2/chapters/inference-algorithms.md

 viz.marginals(post)
 ~~~~

+Run this code, then try using MCMC to achieve the same result.
+You'll notice that MCMC takes significantly more steps/samples to give good results.

 It is worth knowing that if no `guide` family is provided, WebPPL will fill one in by default: